-After a complain from Friends of the Earth International the UK advertising watchdog has ruled that claiming palm oil is "sustainably produced" is false advertising.
+BRUSSELS, 10 September 2009 – Friends of the Earth has welcomed a ruling yesterday by the UK advertising watchdog that describing palm oil as “sustainably produced” is false advertising.

 MPOC’s statement that palm oil is the ‘only product able to sustainably and efficiently meet a larger portion of the world’s increasing demand for oil crop-based consumer good, foodstuffs and biofuels’ was found misleading.